bear/ronkyuu/README.md

 confirmRelMe(profileURL, resourceURL, profileRelMes, resourceRelMes)
 --------------------------------------------------------------------
 Determine if a given `resourceURL` is authoritative for the `profileURL`.
-The list of `rel="me"` links will be discovered if not provided in the optional `profileRelMes` parameter or the `resourceRelMes` paramter.
+The list of `rel="me"` links will be discovered if not provided in the optional `profileRelMes` parameter or the `resourceRelMes` parameter.

 Validators
 ==========